How to customize a floor plan into a home that you’ll love

 We offer a variety of custom home plans available throughout Pennsylvania, Southern New York, and North Carolina, allowing you to choose from a range of styles and then begin working with our team to start with one of our pre-designed plans and apply customizations to make them uniquely yours.
 Our existing inventory of beautiful home plans provides the flexibility needed to accommodate different lifestyles and changing needs over time.

 When it comes to building your custom new home, don’t settle.
 Get what you want!

 Your builder should be able to design your new home around YOU and not from a cookie-cutter type of plan that most typical home builders use.

-To get a firsthand view of the custom home plans we use, please visit one of our five conveniently located Model Homes and Display Centers in Harrisburg, Lewisburg, Hazleton, Sayre, and State College.
+To begin, browse through our available floor plans and speak with our team to begin working on customizations to turn our plans into your new dream home!
+To see the quality of our new homes, please visit one of our five conveniently located Model Homes and Display Centers in Harrisburg, Lewisburg, Hazleton, Sayre, and State College.